antoinedelagrave/pyqcm/docs/source/parameters.rst

 On a cluster, the name of the operator will received a suffix ``_i``, i being the cluster label (from 1 to the number of clusters :math:`N_\mathrm{clus}`).
 Thus, from a lattice operator ``t``, an operator ``t_1`` will be constructed on cluster #1, and an operator ``t_2`` on cluster #2, and so on.
 The values of the coefficients of these operators will be designated by the same symbols.
 This suffix scheme will apply to all operators defined in the model and on the clusters.

-The qcm library contains a single instance of a structure called `parameter_set` that can define equivalences between parameters beyond those imposed by default, or release the default constraints.
-This structure is defined in pyqcm through the function ``set_parameters(str)``.
+The `lattice_model` object contains a single instance of a structure called `parameter_set` that can define equivalences between parameters beyond those imposed by default, or release the default constraints.
+This structure is defined in pyqcm through the member function ``set_parameters(str)``.
 This may be the most important function of the library.
 It takes a single, long string argument, for instance::

-    set_parameters("""
+    model.set_parameters("""
         t = 1
         U = 8
         mu = 0.5*U